Payment flow

 PayPal account vs guest

 You receive payment the same way regardless of which method the client uses.
 Both routes process through PayPal's secure infrastructure.
+The fee structure is identical for both checkout paths, so there is no cost difference between a client paying with their PayPal balance versus guest checkout with a card.

 Can I offer both Stripe and PayPal?